lilyyanglt/MyOperatingSystem/README.md

     *video_memory = 'X'
 }
 ```
-Then this file was compiled into an .o file usingn this command:
+Then this file was compiled into an .o file using this command:

 `gcc -ffreestanding -s -c kernel.c -o kernel.o` - which produced a kernel.o file of 1376 bytes